-- [31] Given our conclusions, we do not need to examine Air Pacific's challenge to the way the Judge dealt with balance of convenience.
-However, we are not to be taken as endorsing the Judge's view that it was foolhardy if not reckless of Air Pacific to enter on financial commitments in pursuance of its proposed entry into the domestic market.
-Nor do we need to deal with a further submission of the appellants, as to the sufficiency of the plaintiff's undertaking regarding damages.
+[31] Given our conclusions, we do not need to examine Air Pacific's challenge to the way the judge dealt with balance of convenience.
+However, we are not to be taken as endorsing the judge's view that it was foolhardy if not reckless of Air Pacific to enter on financial commitments in pursuance of its proposed entry into the domestic market.
+Nor do we need to deal with a further submission of the Appellants, as to the sufficiency of the plaintiff's undertaking regarding damages.
 As an important point of practice we wish to repeat however that where a party gives an undertaking to pay damages, there must be adequate information to allow an assessment of the worth of the undertaking.
-This Court laid that down in Natural Waters of Viti Ltd v Crystal Clear Mineral Waters (Fiji) Ltd CABU0011/A of 2004S, 26 November 2004. - [32] Finally we record that the appellants withdrew their request for an inquiry into damages at this stage.
+This court laid that down in Natural Waters of Viti Ltd v Crystal Clear Mineral Waters (Fiji) Ltd [2004] FJCA 59.

+[32] Finally we record that the Appellants withdrew their request for an inquiry into damages at this stage.